 The audience I had in mind while writing this was myself when I first took up the piano.
-However, I see it as being of potential interest to others: novices like I was, pop and jazz musicians who are not pianists but want to explore harmony on the piano, "wannabe" expert pianists, and anyone with a stake in the piano and curiosity about these issues.
+However, I see it as being of potential interest to others: novices like I was, pop and jazz musicians who are not pianists but want to explore harmony on the piano, and anyone with a stake in the piano - music teachers, "wannabe" experts, curious experts - interested in the idea of building complexity up from simplicity instead of tackling it head on.

 Chapter 2 develops the basic concepts and notation.
 Chapter 3 provides examples of a few basic pieces represented in these terms.
 Chapter 4 explores the building-block world in depth.
-Chapter 5 provides some more advanced pieces (the first example is the piece with the footnoted chord progression on the opening page).
+Chapter 5 provides some more advanced pieces that initially puzzled me and I suspect might puzzle anyone (the first example is the piece with the footnoted chord progression on the previous page).
 Chapter 6 provides observations and conclusions.
-References, acknowledgements and comments from some readers of earlier drafts follow.
-Appendix A summarizes unfamiliar terminology, Appendices B-E are about relationships to conventional representations of scales (B), chords (C), non-classical parallel modes (D), and on the importance of hidden symmetries (E).
+References, acknowledgements and comments from some readers follow.
+Appendix A summarizes unfamiliar terminology, Appendices B-E are about scales (B), chords (C), non-classical parallel modes (D) and the importance of hidden symmetries (E).